WAIKATO WATER POLO CLUB

 No player may wear jewellery, watches etc. while playing.
 All players must have their fingernails and toenails clipped as short as possible while playing.
 Nail checks will be done by the refs.

-All teams may be required to complete/check the team list on the score sheet at least 10 minutes prior to the start of their game.
+All teams are required to complete the team list on the score sheet at least 10 minutes prior to the start of their game.
 Team Lists must be legible, correct as to cap numbers and display each player’s first and family names.
 Remember that cap numbers need to remain consistent during the course of the competition as this helps identify award recipients at prize giving.
+We would like to introduce players to table duty so if possible, please have two players available to do sheet only.

 All players, officials and spectators must abide by the rules of Te Rapa Pools, St Peters School and Waikato Water Polo as displayed on the website.

 Points will be awarded in the Championships as follows: